Skip to main content

 Q What does ATE insurance actually cover?

-Q Can ATE cover be cancelled mid-case?
+Q Can ATE cover be cancelled or avoided mid-case?

 Q Is ATE the same as Before the Event legal expenses insurance?